ossf/scorecard/docs/checks.md

 Review by bots, including bots powered by artificial intelligence / machine learning (AI/ML), do not count as code review.
-For example, Such reviews do not provide confidence that there will be a second person who understands the code change (e.g., if the originator suddenly becomes available).
+Such reviews do not provide confidence that there will be a second person who understands the code change (e.g., if the originator suddenly becomes unavailable).
 However, analysis by bots
 may be able to meet (at least in part) the [SAST](#sast) criterion.